 15. Bologna, Italy

-It only felt right to include Italy on this list of the cheapest (and best) places in Europe.
-This country has more UNESCO World Heritage Sites than anywhere else in the world (54 in all!).Tucked between Florence and Venice, Bologna is one of Italy’s lesser-known gems that deserves to make the cut.
+It only felt right to include Italy on this list of the cheapest places in Europe.
+Bologna is one of Italy’s lesser-known gems that deserves way more attention, and it’s significantly more affordable than Florence or Venice.

-Top sights in Bologna include the Piazza Maggiore and Basilica di San Petronio, which date back to the Italian Renaissance era.
-The medieval center is among the largest and best preserved in all of Europe.
-It’s sprawling with pastel-colored buildings and life.
+Bologna is tucked between Florence and Venice but offers a much more authentic Italian experience without the crowds and inflated prices.
+The Piazza Maggiore and Basilica di San Petronio date back to the Italian Renaissance and are free to explore.
+The medieval center is among the largest and best preserved in all of Europe, with gorgeous pastel-colored buildings and tons of life.

 16. Bratislava, Slovakia

-Perhaps the hottest and most livable city in central Europe, Bratislava is only an hour by train from Vienna.
-Yet it’s miraculously managed to evade the crowds so far.
+Bratislava is perhaps the hottest emerging destination in Central Europe, and it’s only an hour by train from Vienna.
+Yet it’s miraculously managed to evade the crowds so far, which means authentic experiences and great prices.

-Bratislava isn’t the biggest or most glamorous city.
-But what it lacks in size, it makes up for with medieval charm and Gothic grit.
+Bratislava isn’t the biggest or most glamorous city, but what it lacks in size, it makes up for with medieval charm and Gothic character.
+From the Danube River, you can see different slices of the city’s wide-ranging past – from fairytale-colored buildings to bleak Communist-era structures that remind you of Slovakia’s complex history.

 17. Dresden, Germany

-Even during the peak tourist seasons, you’ll find the prices here to be reasonable, making Dresden among the most affordable cities in Europe.
+Even during peak tourist seasons, Dresden offers reasonable prices, making it one of the most affordable cities in Germany for travelers.

-It’s known for its classic architecture, world-class museums and art galleries, and scenic setting along the Elbe River.
-When you’re standing at the banks of the river, you can spot a striking resemblance between the Augustus Bridge in Dresden and the Ponte Vecchio in Florence.
+Dresden is known for its classic architecture, world-class museums, and scenic setting along the Elbe River.
+When you’re standing at the riverbank, you can spot a striking resemblance between the Augustus Bridge and Florence‘s Ponte Vecchio.

 18. Split, Croatia

-A culinary walking tour is a great way to experience the city.
-Split has the oldest fish market in Europe, where you’ll get to taste local delicacies, including Adriatic sting rays, squid, and mussels.
+I did a culinary walking tour that was fantastic value – Split has the oldest fish market in Europe, and you get to taste local Adriatic specialties like sting rays, squid, and mussels.
+Fresh seafood here is incredible and much cheaper than you’d find in Western Europe.

 19. Tallinn, Estonia

-With low prices and high diversity, Tallinn is considered by many to be the “Silicon Valley of Europe”.
-It’s also a great place to begin your escapade the world of European budget travel.
-This is particularly true when you fly here around September to October for the fall season.
+With low prices and high diversity, Tallinn is considered by many to be the “Silicon Valley of Europe.”
+It’s also a great place to begin your European budget travel adventure.

-Though small in size, this Baltic city is mighty with its rich culture and history.
-Tallinn was occupied by many foreign powers over the centuries—including the Soviets, Germans, Swedes, and Danes— giving the city the eclectic character you see today.
+Tallinn is small but mighty with its rich culture and history.
+The city was occupied by many foreign powers over the centuries – Soviets, Germans, Swedes, and Danes – which gives it this amazing eclectic character you see today.

-The walled city of Tallinn is extraordinarily well preserved and vibrant.
+The walled Old Town is extraordinarily well preserved and vibrant.
 Many top sights date back to the 13th century, including the Gothic Town Hall, St. Mary’s Cathedral, St. Nicholas’ Church, and Toompea Castle.
-All these marvels roll up to Tallinn’s Old Town, a UNESCO World Heritage Site.
+The entire Old Town is a UNESCO World Heritage Site and feels like an open-air museum.

 20. Bucharest, Romania

-Bucharest is probably the most modern city on this list, though not in a high-tech kind of way.
-Many of its streets are lined with communist-era buildings from the late-20th century, painting an austere picture of the city’s not-so-distant past.
+Bucharest is probably the most modern city on this list, though in a fascinating way.
+Many streets are lined with Communist-era buildings from the late 20th century, creating this austere picture of the city’s not-so-distant past.

-Other popular sights in town are the Romanian Athenaeum, Dimitrie Gusti National Village Museum, and King Michael I Park.
-Bucharest is a great launchpad for exploring the other cultural and natural gems strewn around the country.
-It’s an interesting city that can easily be explored on a budget.
+Other popular sights include the Romanian Athenaeum, Dimitrie Gusti National Village Museum, and King Michael I Park.
+Bucharest is also a great launching point for exploring other cultural and natural gems around Romania.

 21. Prague, Czech Republic

-As the capital of the Czech Republic, Prague is a bustling and culturally rich city in the heart of central Europe.
-It’s been influenced by many powerful empires, including Austria-Hungary, Bohemia, and the Holy Roman Empire, which have all left their mark on this remarkably well-preserved city.
+Prague is a bustling, culturally rich city in the heart of Central Europe.
+It’s been influenced by powerful empires including Austria-Hungary, Bohemia, and the Holy Roman Empire, all of which left their mark on this remarkably well-preserved city.

-A stone’s throw away is the Charles Bridge, a 14th-century Gothic stone bridge that connects the Old Town with the Lesser Town.
-The Prague Castle is a UNESCO World Heritage Site known to be the largest “coherent castle complex” in the world.
+Prague‘s Old Town Square is the historic center, jam-packed with Baroque buildings, colorful churches, and the world’s oldest Astronomical Clock (built in 1402).
+The Charles Bridge is a 14th-century Gothic stone bridge connecting the Old Town with the Lesser Town.
+Prague Castle is a UNESCO World Heritage Site and the largest “coherent castle complex” in the world.

 22. Kotor, Montenegro

-Kotor, a coastal town in Montenegro, is a budget-friendly destination that offers a unique blend of historical charm and natural beauty.
+Kotor is a budget-friendly coastal destination that offers a unique blend of historical charm and natural beauty.
+Local restaurants and cafés serve delicious Montenegrin cuisine at very affordable prices.

 23. Plovdiv, Bulgaria